cristina-rp/cristina-rp/README.md

 - 💞️ I’m looking to collaborate in the construction of satelites
 - 📫 How to reach me: You can dm on ies_argonautex (instagram)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I absolubterly love reading
+- ⚡ Fun fact: I absolutely love reading

 <!---
 cristina-rp/cristina-rp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.